-A long term care rider can cover the costs of nursing home care but the payout is withdrawn from the death benefit, making an individual long term care insurance policy a better option
+A long term care rider covers nursing homes but the payout is withdrawn from the death benefit, making an individual long term care insurance policy a better option.

 If you have a whole life policy, your policy may have accumulated some cash value, which is the investment component associated with some permanent life insurance policies.
-The cash value can be utilized in a multitude of ways while you’re alive, including taking out a loan against it.
+The cash value can be used while you’re alive, including taking out a loan against it.

 When you take out a loan against the cash value of your policy, you’re not withdrawing from the policy but rather borrowing from it, which means you’re technically borrowing from your insurer and accruing interest on the loan.

-Could you use this to pay for nursing home expenses?
-In short, yes, but you might not want to.
+You could use this to pay for nursing home expenses, but you probably don’t want to.
 Assuming you’re using the cash value because nursing home costs would otherwise be unaffordable, it’s unlikely that you would be able to pay the loan back.
 Like most debts, the amount you still owe doesn’t just disappear when you die.

-Long term care insurance provides the same protections as a long term care rider but ensures that you’re not detracting from the death benefit.
-One of the downsides of a long term care insurance policy is that it gets more expensive as you age to the point of being prohibitively expensive.
+Long-term care insurance provides the same protections as a long term care rider without detracting from the death benefit.
+One of the downsides of a long-term care insurance policy is that its cost increases as you age to the point of being prohibitively expensive.
 It’s important to lock down a policy as early as possible to get affordable rates.

 Nursing homes can be paid for in a few key ways:

 Normally, if you’re paying for nursing home costs out of pocket, there won’t be any leftover payments to the nursing home when you die.
-The same is true for long term care coverage, but if your nursing home costs are covered by medicaid, the state could, under certain circumstances, seek out restitution after you die.
+The same is true for long-term care coverage, but if your nursing home expenses are covered by Medicaid, the state could, under certain circumstances, seek out restitution after you die.
 This is called the Medicaid Estate Recovery Program (MERP).

 Similarly to creditors collecting debts, the repayment can be collected from your estate.
 However, creditors cannot come after your beneficiaries for funds paid out to them by the life insurance death benefit — it can only collect the death benefit if it’s paid out to your estate.